cainbn97/Cooperativity_predictor/README.md

 [-z] Initial library cycle download link for normalization.
 If no download link or file [-b] provided, program uses cycle 1 library for normalization.
 [-b] Enter a fastq.gz file from the initial library of HT-SELEX.
 If no download link [-z] or file provided, program uses cycle 1 library for normalization.
 [-t] Motif threshold for MOODS.
 Must be a value between 0 and 1.
 Default is 0.8.
-[-p]: Enter a motif file if you would like to use a motif generator other than HOMER.
+[-p] Enter a motif file if you would like to use a motif generator other than HOMER.
 This will overwrite -h option.
+[-k] Enter a configuation file to find COSMO.
+THIS IS REQUIRED FOR A COSMO RUN."

 ```